-One person on their own can do it, if you choose to use print on demand or drop shipping.
+One person can do it on their own if you do print on demand or drop-shipping.

-In those channels, you outsource payments and supply chain, which are the areas that seem to take the most time.
+In those channels, you outsource payments and supply chain, as those normally take the most time.

 We couldn’t have done this project in a day.
-But, there were a lot of ways to strip the time down.
+But, there were lots of ways to reduce the time.

-Having already done the first store, meant we could see what we really needed to do to go faster the second time around.
+With lessons from the first store, it was clearer what we needed to go faster the second time around.

-If you’re a big business looking to stretch into e-Commerce and setting up your own online store, you’ve probably got ways of running other projects that you think will just port over to D2C.
-But, unless you’ve have that existing e-Commerce knowledge, that approach takes time.
+If you’re looking to stretch your business into setting up your own online store, you’ve probably got ways of running other projects you think will just port over to D2C.
+But, unless you’ve got existing e-Commerce knowledge, that’ll take time.

-If you want to or need to go faster, you need to find people who already have that e-Commerce knowledge.
-You need to put them in small, agile, empowered teams.
-Give them clear decision-making authority to get the store up and running by the launch target date.
-Set up your e-Commerce culture properly.
+If you want to go faster, you need people who already have e-Commerce knowledge.
+Put them in small, agile, empowered teams.
+Smaller teams with clear decision-making authority mean faster results.
+In other words, set up your e-Commerce culture properly.

-But, we know this is a challenge for big businesses.
-Bigger businesses want to make sure they do things properly.
-Bigger businesses want controls, checks and validations in place.
-They don’t want to put anyone’s nose out of joint.
-They want to protect their existing businesses, systems and reputation.
+But, we know this is a challenge for many businesses.
+They want to make sure they do things properly.
+They want controls, checks and validations in place.
+But, they don’t want to put anyone’s nose out of joint.
+And they want to protect their existing businesses, systems and reputation.

-And here’s where being small in e-Commerce is actually an advantage.
-Because, you can go much faster than bigger businesses.
-You have a lot of opportunities for first mover advantage.
+And here’s where being small in e-Commerce is an advantage.
+You can go much faster than bigger businesses.
+You have many opportunities for first-mover advantage.

-Online shoppers don’t really know how big your business is.
+Online shoppers don’t know how big your business is.
 They just know what it does for them.
-And if you can build better e-Commerce experiences for them, because you build your e-Commerce knowledge faster, that puts you well ahead in the race for the online shopper’s dollar.
+Building better D2C experiences because you built your e-Commerce knowledge faster puts you well ahead in the race for the online shopper’s dollar.